Cigar Aficionado: Events

+Cigar Aficionado and sister publication Whisky Advocate together co-host Big Smoke Meets WhiskyFest, an annual event held in Hollywood, Florida since 2021.

 Ratings

-From its inception, Cigar Aficionado has made use of blind taste testing of cigars, comparing the merits of one brand to another, expressed on the basis of a 100-point scale similar to the one successfully used in sister publication Wine Spectator.
+From its inception, Cigar Aficionado has made use of blind taste testing of cigars, comparing the merits of one brand to another, expressed on the basis of a 100-point scale similar to the one used in sister publication Wine Spectator.

+The publication annually releases its Top 25 list, where editors select the best cigars of the year.
+The full list and rankings are a product of a year-long journey and hundreds of reviewed cigars.
+The Top 25 includes the Cigar of the Year honor.